How to Handle Money while Traveling in Peru

 - Should you carry cash or credit?

 The answer is both.
-But if you want to choose only one, cash rules.
-Hotels and restuarants catering to the lovers of luxury have accepted and integrated the cost of doing business with plastic, more than hotels and restaurants that cater to budget or tourist class travelers.
+But if you want to choose only one, "Cash in King."
+Hotels and restuarants catering to the lovers of luxury have accepted and integrated the cost of doing business with plastic more than hotels and restaurants that cater to budget or tourist class travelers.
 Be aware that if you pay for anything in USD, the cost might be slightly more than if you pay in local currency.

 - Most important tip for paying with credit cards in a foreign country